2022 Subaru BRZ Limited

 Thanks to Subaru, the affordable sports car is alive and well, in the

-collaboration with Subaru, Toyota produces the nearly identical GR86.)
+In collaboration with Subaru, Toyota produces the nearly identical

-The BRZ offers only one engine, a 2.4-liter flat 4-cylinder; output
+The BRZ offers only 1 engine, a flat 4-cylinder that churns out

-standard, as is a 6-speed manual transmission; a 6-speed automatic is
+standard, as is a 6-speed manual transmission.
+A 6-speed automatic

-high beams; they’re not available with stick shift.
-LED headlights and
+braking, and auto high beams—they’re not available with stick shift.

 The BRZ’s pros are pretty much de rigueur for a sports car: bold